TIP Investments pilot user guide

 - Clusters with numbers represent the number of awards/grants at an organization.

-- Please note that awards and contracts may be tagged with multiple key technology areas and the number displayed includes duplicates.
+- Please note that awards and contracts may be tagged with multiple critical and emerging technologies and the number displayed includes duplicates.

 - The investment/funding amount is “Total Intended Award Amount.”